Step 2: Revealing the design

 It’s feedback time

 Check out these black-dialed beauties.
 We plan to launch both versions: the French lollipop AND the DNA strand second hand, because they are both true to tradition.
+Additionally, on May 27 we introduced a Limited Series for which the voting is now open.
 Which one do you like best?
 You can also comment on all the details in the comment section down below, and explain why.
 We’d love to know what you think!

 Airain Sous-Marine Re-Edition